 Q: How Often Should I Use My Humidifier

-Assuming you’re asking how often you should use a humidifier in your home: The general rule of thumb is to use a humidifier when the indoor air is dry and uncomfortably so.
+The general rule of thumb is to use a humidifier when the indoor air is dry and uncomfortably so.
 This could be due to the weather (wintertime tends to be drier), or because your home has low humidity to begin with.

-You can tell if the air in your home needs humidifying if static electricity shocks are frequent, if your skin and sinuses are drying out, or if wood floors and furniture are creaking or splitting.
 If you have a central heating and cooling system, using a whole-house humidifier is the most effective way to add moisture to indoor air.
 These systems connect to your ductwork and introduce moisture into the airflow before it reaches each room’s vents.

-Centralized units typically come with automatic controls that monitor both temperature and relative humidity levels in your home, turning the unit on or off as needed to maintain desired conditions.
 If you don’t have central heat or prefer not to use a whole-house system, there are many portable room humidifiers available that range widely in price, capacity, features, and noise level.
 Some models require little more than adding water and plugging them into an outlet; others come equipped with digital displays, automatic shutoffs, aroma diffusers, built-in ionizers for fresher air quality, cool mist options for sinus relief—and even Bluetooth connectivity so you can operate them from your smartphone.

 But no matter which type of unit you select, proper maintenance is key to keeping it running efficiently and preventing mold growth inside the reservoir tank.